Li-zhaoxue/mcp-streaming-analytics/README.md

 {
   "mcpServers": {
     "streaming-analytics": {
-      "command": "python",
+      "command": "uv",
       "args": [
-        "/path/to/mcp-streaming-analytics/src/server.py"
+        "--directory",
+        "/path/to/mcp-streaming-analytics",
+        "run",
+        "python",
+        "src/server.py"
       ]
     }
   }
 }
 ```

 **Note**: Replace `/path/to/mcp-streaming-analytics` with your actual project path.
+Using `uv run` automatically manages the virtual environment.
 Database credentials are loaded automatically from the `.env` file.

 ## Example Queries